ObolNetwork/obol-docs/docs/int/quickstart/quickstart-exit.md

 ## Step 1.
 Confirm the `EXIT_EPOCH`

-Set the `EXIT_EPOCH` environment variable to the epoch number at which you want to exit.
-For example, if you want to exit at epoch 112260, enter the following command:
+Confirm the earliest `EXIT_EPOCH` to use for your validators.
+Assuming you want to exit as soon as possible, the default epoch of `112260` is sufficient.

     export EXIT_EPOCH=112260